jeffnye-gh/majordomo/README.md

 ### Environment variables

+The RISCV and MAJORDOMO_TOP environment variables must be set.

-cd to the top of your install directory
+cd to the top of your majordomo install directory

 ```
 cd majordomo